CHEM E 485 Process Design I

 RGibbs

-- Models chemical equilibrium with minimum $G$ of outlet mixture without given reaction- Follows 1st law of thermo
+- Models chemical equilibrium with minimum of outlet mixture without given reaction- Follows 1st law of thermo

 - Kinetic model-based